Statements

 .

-// Similar definition, but this time field is called "field", not "number"struct Example { field: Int }
+// Similar definition, but this time the field is called "field", not "number"struct Example { field: Int }

 fun naming(s: Example) { let Example { field: varFromField } = s; // ------------ ↑ // ↑ | // | instance of Example Struct, received // | as a parameter of the function "naming" // definition of "varFromField" variable, derived // from the field "field" in Example Struct}